bazelbuild/bazel-gazelle/README.rst

 ``update-repos``
 ~~~~~~~~~~~~~~~~

 The ``update-repos`` command updates repository rules.
+It can write the rules
-It can write the rules to either the WORKSPACE (by default) or a .bzl file macro function.
+to either the WORKSPACE (by default) or a .bzl file macro function.
+It can be
-It can be used to add new repository rules or update existing rules to specified
+used to add new repository rules or update existing rules to the specified
 version.
-It can also import repository rules from a ``go.mod`` file or
+It can also import repository rules from a ``go.mod`` file or a
-a ``Gopkg.lock`` file.
+``Gopkg.lock`` file.

 .. code:: bash